Putting the Green in the Next Generation Science Standards

 GC3 Mainstreaming Green Chemistry Webinar Series- The 12 Principles of Green Chemistry: Sustainability at the Molecular Level– John Warner and Amy Cannon of The Warner Babcock Institute and Beyond Benign presented a webinar on Thursday, April 17, 2014 at 2pm ET!
 This webinar reviewed the 12 principles of green chemistry and provided examples of each from the Warner Babcock Institute for Green Chemistry.
 The webinar provided a solid overview of green chemistry principles for a wide range of fields and jobs.

 “Greening the School Science Lab,” this month’s free Science Department Safety Training Note from Flinn, offers easy ways to “go green” by reducing the use and generation of hazardous substances.
 Share these simple principles at your next department meeting to improve lab safety and protect the environment.

 To view and/or print “Greening the School Science Lab,” please go to: http://www.flinnsci.com/snnovember13

-The Michigan Department of Environmental Quality is offering three concurrent Michigan Environmental Education Curriculum Support (MEECS) workshops prior to the MSTA annual conference.
+The Michigan Department of Environmental Quality is offered three concurrent Michigan Environmental Education Curriculum Support (MEECS) workshops prior to the MSTA annual conference.
 The workshops were intended for teachers and non-formal educators and focused on climate change, energy resources, and water quality.
-Attendees will receive all unit materials and instruction for only $35!
-Register here!
+Attendees received all unit materials and instruction for only $35.